Beloved-Bolide/capstone/documents/personas/persona-4.md

 ## User Story
 "I want to store my receipts and warranties digitally, but I need to know my information is safe and private.
 Convenience is great, but privacy comes first."

+## Pre-Conditions
+1. Emily has access to the **app’s home page** via a web browser or mobile device.
+2. She has a **stable internet connection**.
+3. She has a **valid email address** to register and receive verification.
+4. The app’s **registration service** and **email verification system** are functioning properly.

+## Post-Conditions
+1. Emily’s **account is successfully created** and stored securely in the app’s database.
+2. Her email address is verified, confirming account authenticity.
+3. Two-Factor Authentication is activated.
+4. Emily is logged into her new account and taken to her personalized dashboard.
+5. The system is ready to accept document uploads and other interactions.
+6. Emily is confident her data is private, having seen clear privacy assurances during the flow.

 ## Interaction Flow: Emily registers an Account

 1. ### Emily lands on the home page.